johnhof/IceBuddy/README.md

 `gunt dropdb` - > drops the current local database

+`grunt populateDemoData`  - > Generates Demo data to be worked on

 ## API

 A few things are done automatically cut down on controller/model/router bloat: